ansi-code/lmvm/README.md

 The state space is infinite and the agent has a memory, which is included in every request and response.
 The memory is a compressed JSON structure with a maximum size of 128 tokens.

-## Features

-- Store your personal AI model on the InterPlanetary Data Wallet (IPDW)
-- Publish a without centralized repositories
-- Take advantage of browser-based inferences
-- Personalize your AI model through fine-tuning
-- Enjoy zero-backend privacy for your AI model
-- And much more!

 ## Getting Started

 To use LMVM, you will need to have Docker and Python installed on your system.